JonasKruckenberg/imagetools/CONTRIBUTING.md

 - Reexport the directives when possible

-both vite-imagetools and rollup-plugin-imagetools reexport all builtin directives, so users can create their own directives using the builtins as building blocks.
+Both vite-imagetools and rollup-plugin-imagetools reexport all builtin directives, so users can create their own directives using the builtins as building blocks.
 You should - whenever possible - also do the same so users can profit from the extensible nature of imagetools.